**New addition! See more pics here.....

 We sat down to dinner and while waiting for our food, we played our own exotica compositions with chopsticks on glassware, lamps and tabletop.
 Some other Hukilau attendees were mightily impressed and invited us to their room for an encore presentation later on….

 The after dinner show- traditional Polynesian dances mixed with a little kitsch – was fantastic even if the fire dancers were a little scary, what with all the thatching in abundance around them.
-The emcee had some interesting historical background regarding the dances, but he was speaking with auctioneer-like intensity to keep up with the pace.
+The emcee had some interesting historical back

 After the show, we wandered around, inside and out, to take more pictures - I thought we had a lot of mermaid pictures, but nothing compared to what we shot in the gardens!
 We chatted with other attendees and it was a nice relaxed ending to our last big hurrah for the trip.